monek-ltd/Monek.Checkout.WooCommerce/README.md

 ### Step 5: Upload the WooCommerce Monek Gateway Plugin
-With the wp-content/plugins/ directory open, upload the extracted WooCommerce Monek Gateway plugin folder to this location.
+With the wp-content/plugins/ directory open, upload the extracted WooCommerce Monek Gateway plugin folder "monekcheckout" to this location.

 If using an FTP client like FileZilla, drag and drop the folder from your local machine to the plugins directory on the server.